outrojao/crud_java/README.md

 # WHAT I LEARN?
 - How to use regex in Java with Pattern and Matcher classes;
-- How to write and read .txt files in Java;
+- How to write and read .txt files in Java.

 # FUTURE PLANS:
 - Conect the program to a database;